 Arabian horses are the small compact horse with a small head, broad forehead, large nostrils, deep chest, well muscular body, short back, and straight tail.
 The average body weight ranges from 350 to 600 kgs and height from 14.1 to 15.1 hand (57 to 61 inches).
-It is the oldest horse breeds of the world, and all other breeds of horses found an Arabian bloodline.
+It is the oldest horse breed of the world, and all other breeds of horses found an Arabian bloodline.

 2. Race Horse Breeds: Thoroughbred

-The most prominent racehorse in the world is Thoroughbred that originated in England during the 17th century by breeding a native mare with Arabian, Barb and Turkman stallion.
+The most prominent racehorse in the world is Thoroughbred that originated in England during the 17th century by breeding a native mare with Arabian, Barb, and Turkman stallion.
 Many of us take doubt that any pure breed horse is thoroughbred, but originally it is a distinct breed of horses.

-They are bigger than their oriental forebears, long legs, muscular and robust body, short back, deep chest, broad head, and larger nostrils.
+They are bigger than their oriental forebears, with long legs, muscular and robust body, short back, deep chest, broad head, and larger nostrils.
 The height of horses varies from 61 to 67 inches( 15.1 to 16.7 hand) and body weight from 1000 to 1400 lbs.
 They are most often bay, dark bay or brown, chestnut, black, or gray color and less common colors recognized in the United States include roan and palomino.

 Whiteis very rare, but is a recognized color separate from gray.
 There may be a presence of white markings in the face, head, legs, and body.
 Thoroughbred is widely used in racing, and it is the most popular racing horse breed.
-Other uses of Thoroughbred are eventing, show jumping, dressage, Olympic games, show hunters, western riding, equestrian sports and many more.
+Other uses of Thoroughbred are eventing, show jumping, dressage, Olympic games, show hunters, western riding, equestrian sports, and many more.

 3. Race Horse Breeds: Quarter Horse

 The average height is usually 56 to 64 inches.
 The most common color of quarter breed horse is chestnut, grey, bay, palomino, brown and black.
 Quarter horses are popularly used for racing.
 Other uses of this breed are show jumping, western riding like calf hunting, trail riding, and competition mounted police and horse polo.
-The quarter horse is one of the popular racehorse breeds of the world.
+The quarter horse is one of the popular racehorse breeds in the world.